AsteriskAmpersand/Ice-Stable/README.md

 While a more comprehensive rework and rebalancing of skills is planned for ICE in the future, some skills have been tweaked in the mean time with the an emphasis on increasing the variety of competitive options for hunters.
 This is mainly accomplished by:
 1. Changing skills to have a more meaningful impact on gameplay.
 2. Increasing the value of skills at lower levels.
-> Weapon-specific interactions with certain skills will be covered in that weapon's section instead of here.
+> Weapon-specific interactions with certain skills will be covered in each weapon's section instead of here.

 #### 【 General Changes 】 ####
-- Weakness Exploit:
-  - Affinity bonus changed to 15/30/50%.
-Softening requirement removed.
-  - > This reverts a nerf from IB and is intended to reduce reliance on Clutch Claw softening.
-- Focus:
+- Coalescence:
-  - Bonus gauge generation increased to 10/18/25% (up from 5/10/20%).
-  - > This change helps gauge-based weapons reach certain meaningful breakpoints.
-- Heroics: Base Attack bonus changed from 0/5/5/10/15/25/40% to 5/10/15/20/25/30/40%.
+  - Attack bonus changed to 12/18/24 (up from 12/15/18).
 - Flinch Free:
-  - "Brace" decoration size decreased to Lv1 (from Lv3).
+  - "Brace Jewel 3" decoration size decreased to Lv1 (from Lv3).
   - Now affects airborne launches from other hunters.
 Lv2 will reduce the effect to a normal trip.
 Lv3 will negate the launches entirely.
 (See "Airborne Launches" under "Quality of Life" section for more details)
+- Focus:
+  - Bonus gauge generation increased to 10/18/25% (up from 5/10/20%).
+  - > This change helps gauge-based weapons reach certain meaningful breakpoints.
 - Fortify:
   - Duration increased to 9.1 hours (up from 50 minutes).
   - > This partially reverts a nerf from IB, as Capcom's nerf only encouraged players to restart their Guiding Lands session every 50 minutes, rather than addressing any balance issues with Fortify.
+- Heroics: Base Attack bonus changed from 0/5/5/10/15/25/40% to 5/10/15/20/25/30/40%.
-- Quick Sheathe:
+- Item Prolonger:
-  - Speed bonus changed to 15/30/40% (from 10/20/40%).
+  - Increased bonus to 33%/66%/100% (from 10%/25%/50%).
 - Maximum Might:
   - Level 5 Affinity bonus increased to 50% (up from 40%).
   - Max Stamina time requirement decreased to 0 seconds (down from 5).